Croydon/blog/content/2024/04/interaction-in-virtual-and-augmented-reality-project.md

 You can find checklists that I made for myself to execute this study with participants in the study data repository ([pre-study checklist](https://github.com/Croydon/tuda-vr-parkour-study/blob/main/pre_study/checklist_for_instructor_to_execute_pre_study.md), [final study checklist](https://github.com/Croydon/tuda-vr-parkour-study/blob/main/study/checklist_for_instructor_to_execute_post_study.md)).
 Such notes ensure, that every participant hears all explanations and experience all trainings and tasks, in the same order and in the same way.
 Avoiding accidental manipulation of the study results.

 During the entire study, I make notes of everything interesting the participant might do and say ([pre-study](https://github.com/Croydon/tuda-vr-parkour-study/tree/main/pre_study/observations), [final study](https://github.com/Croydon/tuda-vr-parkour-study/tree/main/study/observations)).
-Furthermore, there is automatical logging of:
+Furthermore, there is automatical logging of ([pre-study](https://github.com/Croydon/tuda-vr-parkour-study/tree/main/pre_study/logs), [final study](https://github.com/Croydon/tuda-vr-parkour-study/tree/main/study/logs)):
   * How many coins were collected in which area and round.
   * How much time the participant took for each area, for moving through it and for the interaction task.
   * How precise the participant was for each object interaction.